osamasaied127/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Script 14-copy_html

 This script copies HTML files from the current working directory to the parent directory, only if they are newer or do not exist in the parent directory.

 ## Script 100-lets_move

 This script moves files beginning with an uppercase letter to the directory /tmp/u.

 ## Script 101-clean_emacs

 This script deletes files in the current directory that end with the character ~.

 ## Script 102-tree

 This script creates the directories welcome/, welcome/to/, and welcome/to/school/ in the current directory.

+## Magic File school.mgc

+This magic file `school.mgc` can be used with the `file` command to detect School data files containing the string "SCHOOL" at offset 0.